 I Didn't Sign Up for This!

-I stood by the sliding glass door that looked out on a nicely kept backyard barely two months after I married Mark and said something similar.
+I stood by the sliding glass door that looked onto a nicely kept backyard barely two months after I married and said something similar.
 My marriage to Mark made me mother of an adorable, blond-headed girl with a shy smile that won my heart in the first picture I ever saw of her.
-But we were facing the greatest unknown I had ever faced.
+But we were facing the greatest unknown we had ever faced.
 The next morning we were headed to Texas Children’s Hospital for a week of testing to find out the source of Lisa’s muscle weakness.
 My mind could only fill in the blanks with life-threatening, life-ending possibilities that the doctors could not rule out by office exam.

 “I didn’t sign up for this!”
 I screamed inside.

 Why do we believe that we can plot and goal-set our way to a finely accomplished life, and edit out the inconveniences and challenges that get in our way?

 Life happens and not always the way we want.